-This result shows that choosing either point O or A or any other arbitrary point will not change the equilibrium condition of rotation.
-However, upon the loading case and geometry, the choice of some particular point might help in simplifications of the calculating operations.
+This result shows that choosing either point O or A or any other arbitrary point does not change the equilibrium condition of rotation.
+However, depending on the loading and the geometry, the choice of a particular point might simplify the calculations.